 Description This cylindrical vessel displays a human face with a prominent hooked nose, large disk-shaped eyes, and a very small mouth--a form that is repeated on each side of the cup's body.
 Two lines which may represent stylized snakes entwine themselves around the cup, and form the top and sides of the faces.
 This is an example of the drinking vessel form known by the later Inca people of Peru as an "Aquilla" (when made of gold or silver) or a "Kero" (when executed in wood.)
 These vessels were very important for their use in the ritual exchange and consumption of the mildly alcoholic corn beverage known as "chicha."
 Such vessels had been made and used for hundreds of years prior to the rise of the Sicán culture ca. 600 AD.
 However, the civilization's development and broad use of metalwork is evident here in the double faces of the vessel linked by sinuous lines.

 Provenance Henry Walters, Baltimore, 1911 [mode of acquisition unknown]; Walters Art Museum, 1931, by bequest.

-Credit Acquired by Henry Walters, 1911.
-Probably the work referred to as a "Peruvian chalice" on an invoice from Tiffany & Co. of 1 October 1897.
+Credit Acquired by William or Henry Walters.
+Almost certainly the work referred to as a "Peruvian chalice" on an invoice from Tiffany & Co. of 1 October 1897.

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License